-- [F] 903.2.1.1 Group A-1.
-An automatic sprinkler system shall be provided for Group A-1 occupancies where one of the following conditions exists: - 1.
-The fire area exceeds 12,000 square feet (1115 m); - 2.
+[F] 903.2.1.1 Group A-1.
+An automatic sprinkler system shall be provided for Group A-1 occupancies where one of the following conditions exists:

+- 1. The fire area exceeds 12,000 square feet (1115 m2); - 2.
 The fire area has an occupant load of 300 or more; - 3.
 The fire area is located on a floor other than a level of exit discharge serving such occupancies; or - 4.
-The fire area contains a multitheater complex. - [F] 903.2.1.2 Group A-2.
-An automatic sprinkler system shall be provided for Group A-2 occupancies where one of the following conditions exists: - 1.
-The fire area exceeds 5,000 square feet (464.5 m); - 2.
+The fire area contains a multitheater complex.

+[F] 903.2.1.2 Group A-2.
+An automatic sprinkler system shall be provided for Group A-2 occupancies where one of the following conditions exists:

+- 1. The fire area exceeds 5,000 square feet (464.5 m2); - 2.
 The fire area has an occupant load of 100 or more; or - 3.
-The fire area is located on a floor other than a level of exit discharge serving such occupancies. - [F] 903.2.1.3 Group A-3.
-An automatic sprinkler system shall be provided for Group A-3 occupancies where one of the following conditions exists: - 1.
-The fire area exceeds 12,000 square feet (1115 m); - 2.
+The fire area is located on a floor other than a level of exit discharge serving such occupancies.

+[F] 903.2.1.3 Group A-3.
+An automatic sprinkler system shall be provided for Group A-3 occupancies where one of the following conditions exists:

+- 1. The fire area exceeds 12,000 square feet (1115 m2); - 2.
 The fire area has an occupant load of 300 or more; or - 3.
-The fire area is located on a floor other than a level of exit discharge serving such occupancies. - [F] 903.2.1.4 Group A-4.
-An automatic sprinkler system shall be provided for Group A-4 occupancies where one of the following conditions exists: - 1.
-The fire area exceeds 12,000 square feet (1115 m); - 2.
+The fire area is located on a floor other than a level of exit discharge serving such occupancies.

+[F] 903.2.1.4 Group A-4.
+An automatic sprinkler system shall be provided for Group A-4 occupancies where one of the following conditions exists:

+- 1. The fire area exceeds 12,000 square feet (1115 m2); - 2.
 The fire area has an occupant load of 300 or more; or - 3.
-The fire area is located on a floor other than a level of exit discharge serving such occupancies. - [F] 903.2.1.5 Group A-5.
-An automatic sprinkler system shall be provided for Group A-5 occupancies in the following areas: concession stands, retail areas, press boxes and other accessory use areas in excess of 1,000 square feet (93 m). - [F] 903.2.2 Group B ambulatory health care facilities.
-An automatic sprinkler system shall be installed throughout all fire areas containing a Group B ambulatory health care facility occupancy when either of the following conditions exists at any time: - 1.
-Four or more care recipients are incapable of self-preservation. - 2.
-One or more care recipients who are incapable of selfpreservation are located at other than the level of exit discharge serving such an occupancy.
+The fire area is located on a floor other than a level of exit discharge serving such occupancies.

+[F] 903.2.1.5 Group A-5.
+An automatic sprinkler system shall be provided for Group A-5 occupancies in the following areas: concession stands, retail areas, press boxes and other accessory use areas in excess of 1,000 square feet (93 m^2) .

+[F] 903.2.2 Ambulatory care facilities.
+An automatic sprinkler system shall be installed throughout the entire floor containing an ambulatory care facility where either of the following conditions exist at any time:

+- 1. Four or more care recipients are incapable of selfpreservation, whether rendered incapable by staff or staff has accepted responsibility for care recipients already incapable. - 2.
+One or more care recipients that are incapable of self-preservation are located at other than the level of exit discharge serving such a facility.

+In buildings where ambulatory care is provided on levels other than the level of exit discharge, an automatic sprinkler system shall be installed throughout the entire floor where such care is provided as well as all floors below, and all floors between the level of ambulatory care and the nearest level of exit discharge, including the level of exit discharge.